gjvnq/GoodArch/CPU.md

 ## Core "wishlist"

   * Few instructions.
+  * "Hidden registers" to help with virtual instructions.
   * No out of order execution or branch prediction.
   * Branch instructions have a field for the compiler to tell the CPU if the instruction will likely branch.
   * Large and numerous registers